nikolailevshakov/scenario-examples-courses/Docker/bind-mounts/step4/text.md

-Append line "<p>Added from the host</p>" to the /root/app-data/index.html on the host.
+Append line "Added from the host" to the /root/app-data/index.html on the host.
 Request localhost:80.

 <br>